 - Buffing wax over chalk paint takes some muscle, so keep rubbing the surface with your t-shirt or towel in a sweeping circular motion.
 You can add another thin coat of wax to build up protection once first coat is buffed well.

 - You will know you buffed enough when the rag/towel you are using easily glides over the surface as you rub.

 - You will be rewarded with a great patina and durable finish for your efforts.

-To get the wax into grooves and crevices I use a stiff, thin tipped artist’s brush.
+- To get the wax into grooves and crevices, use a stiff, thin tipped artist’s brush.

 Where to Purchase Calcium Carbonate Powder

-You can buy Calcium Carbonate Powder at the health food store, Amazon, and at beer making supply stores.
-It is inexpensive and one 12 oz. bottle will make around 2 quarts of paint or more.
+You can buy calcium carbonate powder at the health food store, Amazon, and at beer making supply stores.
+It is inexpensive and one 12 ounce bottle will make around 2 quarts of paint or more.